Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 • It’s just a thought

-For example, if your intrusive thought is that you are going to shout out something really bad during your Church service, rather than trying to stop the thought or analyse it, tell yourself;
+For example, if you were thinking that you are going to shout out something really bad during your Church service, rather than trying to stop the thought or analyse it, tell yourself;

 I am having an intrusive thought